ValikProgrammer/CppSummory/C++problemsCodeExamples.md

 print(euclidus(9,6))

+## EASY
+https://codeforces.com/contest/1883/problem/C -- some triccky moments, think yorself

 ## Просто интересные
-https://codeforces.com/problemset/problem/731/A - I like that one
-https://codeforces.com/contest/1594/problem/B  - trikky
-https://codeforces.com/group/n0DBH6xFai/contest/474940/problem/F - simple, just ot know how to solve
+https://codeforces.com/contest/1884/problem/B - like bits, but not, like two pointers ,but not.
+Just the logic https://codeforces.com/problemset/problem/731/A - I like that one https://codeforces.com/contest/1594/problem/B  - trikky https://codeforces.com/group/n0DBH6xFai/contest/474940/problem/F - simple, just ot know how to solve